 - Contact our Customer Success team, using any of the following means:

 - Email: send us an email at firstname.lastname@example.org, and we'll be sure to engage promptly.

-- Live chat, by clicking the Help & Support link in the lower right corner of the ThousandEyes interface, allows you to chat in real time with members of our Customer Success Team
+- Live chat: Join us by chat by selecting the "?" icon, in the upper right side of the platform view and selecting the "Chat with Support" Link.
+Begin your chats in the pop-up window that comes up at the lower right of the ThousandEyes interface.
+This allows you to chat in real time with members of our Customer Success Team.

 - Call us, at +1 (415) 237-EYES

 - Menus and navigation are standard across the platform.
-For information on menus and navigation, consult the Top Nav section of the layouts article here.
+For information on menus and navigation, consult the "Navigation Bar and Menu" section of the layouts article here.

 - Standard layout: this layout is used by most views within the platform.
 Read further on the standard layout here for details on how the standard layout works.

 - DNS+ layout: this layout is used on all DNS+ tests.
 DNS+ is an optional module, and not available to all ThousandEyes account subscriptions.
 For more information on the DNS+ layout, review the document here.